-The Trust derives majority of its income from local and national government grant funding which is secured for a number of years, under the terms of the Trust Funding Agreement with the Secretary o State for Education.
-This will ensure that the Trust can continue operating for a period of at least 12 months following the date of this report.
-The financial statements do not containt any adjustments that would be required if the Trust were not able to continue as a going concern.
+The Trust derives the majority of its income from local and national government grant funding which is secured for a number of years, under the terms of the Academy Funding Agreement with the Secretary of State for Education.
+This will ensure that the Trust can continue operating for a period of at least 12 months following the date of this Report.
+The financial statements do not contain any adjustments that would be required if the Trust were not able to continue as a going concern.